shmykelsa/AAAD/README.md

 If you are on mobile, you likely will have a little dropdown menu named "Assets", from there you can see the package (APK) to install the app.
 Download and install.
 If you are on a PC, you might see the "Assets" menu already collapsed and from there you can see the APK.

-### PayPal is not available in my country!
+### I can't pay for AAAD pro because my card is not supported.
 How can I pay for PRO?

 Please write to help.aaad@gmail.com with subject including "NOPP"